 Similarly, it might turn out that the attraction to the refrigerator section is part of a store-wide trend towards kitchen appliances over home appliances.
 This forces you to better market your home appliances or abandon home appliances altogether and embrace the kitchenware.

 You use data management to understand your customers and to give them what they want.
-And quality customer data proves to be one of the essential drivers of digital marketers’ efforts.
+And customer data quality proves to be one of the essential drivers of digital marketers’ efforts.

 3. Data Training